Ecommerce Checklist: 19 Essentials for Your Online Store

 For more details, take a look at our site security checklist.

-5. Add a content management system to your site
+5. Add a content management system to your e-commerce site

-You’ll also likely want to add a content management system, or CMS, to your ecommerce checklist.
+You’ll also likely want to add a content management system, or CMS, to your online store checklist.

 A CMS is a tool for creating, editing, and publishing website content.
 Most ecommerce platforms include this functionality.
 If you built your website without an ecommerce platform, though, consider adding a CMS.